Skip to content

 Ka mana o ka lā: Modeling our Energy Future

-The Ka Mana team is a collaboration between three major code groups to address multiple Earthshots climate issues with applied mathematics and computer science.
+The Ka Mana team is a collaboration between three major code groups to address multiple Energy issues with applied mathematics and computer science.
 At its core is the general-purpose code PISALE (Pacific Island Structured adaptive mesh refinement with Arbitrary Lagrangian Eulerian).
-It uses numerical techniques to model problems associated with Earthshots goals.
+It uses numerical techniques to model problems associated with Energy production.

 Alongside it is the AMReX code, a block-structured adaptive mesh refinement framework with support for hierarchical mesh and particle data with embedded boundaries.
-The ARMeX capabilities make it an excellent option for coupling with PISALE to model particles.
-So far, the team has began work coupling AMReX with PISALE.
-We still have to create and initialize ARMeX particle data containers in PISALE.
+As part of this project we have enabled PISALE simulations to evolve AMReX-based particles in the PISALE computational domain.

 Last but not least, the MFEM code uses the finite element method to solve partial differential equations on unstructured grids with high-order functions and flexible meshes.
 MFEM and PISALE coupling has been tested on subsurface flow and transport and an on-going NSF project successfully.